-Shiro wat is my favourite Ethiopian dish.
+Shiro wat is my favorite Ethiopian dish.
 This richly spiced and thick soup is amazingly delicious.
-It is also incredibly easy to make, so if you plan on making injera flatbread, then you should definitely make chickpea shiro wat to go with it!
+It is also incredibly easy to make using whatever spices you have in your pantry!

 - Prep Time: 5 minutes

 - Cuisine: Ethiopian

 - 1 pinch of ground cloves